Coffee preparation methods for you to try

 French press coffee

 This is a popular method of coffee preparation.
 One of the reasons for this is that it’s simple and quick.
-All you have to do is grab some coffee grounds and put them in the pitcher before adding heated water.
+All you have to do is use a suitable french press grinder to grind your coffee.
 You then leave the pitcher for five minutes before pressing the strainer down and, hey presto, you have a cup of coffee made with little fuss or effort.

 If you are out camping in the wilds there is no time for being cultured with your coffee preparation; but that does not mean you cannot produce an interesting cup of coffee.
 This is why the cowboy method is becoming increasingly popular with coffee drinkers whether they are camping out under the stars or not.
 It involves heating coffee beans and water together, over a small flame or burner.
 The trick is to catch the water just before it boils and sprinkle some cold water into the mix.
 Once this has been done the coffee should be poured out straight away.
 As you can imagine; this brew is pretty strong and some people find the taste a little too bitter.
 You also have to remember that there is no filtering involved and you will have to scrape coffee grounds from the bottom of your cup.
 You will also be drinking all the oils and acids from the beans.